Taxpayers' Rights Advocate Office

 Board of Equalization's Taxpayers' Rights Advocate, Lisa Thompson

 Our office facilitates communication between taxpayers, the State Board of Equalization, and county staff to eliminate potential misunderstandings.
-Taxpayers are provided information on property tax laws, regulations, and other guidance so they can be better prepared to discuss their issues with the appropriate staff and increase the opportunity to affect a resolution which will satisfy them.
+Taxpayers are provided with information on property tax laws, regulations, and agency guidance so they can be better prepared to discuss their issues with the appropriate staff and increase the opportunity to affect a resolution which will satisfy them.

 For property tax concerns, we suggest that you begin your contact with the appropriate county offices where your property is located: